kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 ### Configure the Data Catalog

-The `plotly.PlotlyDataSet` dataset only supports [Plotly Express](https://plotly.com/python/plotly-express) while `plotly.JSONDataSet` supports Plotly Express and [Plotly Graph Objects](https://plotly.com/python/graph-objects/).

-To use the datasets, you need to add them to the Data Catalog by updating `conf/base/catalog.yml`:
+To use the datasets, add them to the Data Catalog by updating `conf/base/catalog.yml`:

 ```yaml
 shuttle_passenger_capacity_plot: